When you need to make a variable with global scope in React, you can do it in two different ways.

-Attaching global variable to window object
+Attaching global variable to the window object

-object.
 For example, create a window.name

-variable on index.js
+variable in the index.js

-like this:
+file like this:

 import React from "react";